purvanshi/operation-prediction/README.md

 ![Word Probem](images/word_problem.png?raw=true "Dicision of a question")

+This is the code for the paper http://www.aclweb.org/anthology/I17-3017

 Takes a question with two operands as input and predicts the operation between them.
 This system presents a novel approach to solve simple arithmetic word problems.We predict the operation that is to be performed (’-’,’+’,’*’,’/’) through a deep neu-